flintlib/arb/doc/source/arb_hypgeom.rst

     expansion truncated at this point does not give the exact polynomial, an error bound is computed automatically).
     The asymptotic expansion with error bounds is given in [Bog2012]_.
+    The *rec* version uses the forward recurrence implemented using fixed-point arithmetic; it is only intended for the interval `(-1,1)`, moderate *n* and modest precision.

     The default version attempts to choose the best algorithm automatically.
     It also estimates the amount of cancellation in the hypergeometric series